We use cookies to help provide you with the best possible online experience.

 Enhanced Access

-You can now see a GP or other healthcare professional out of hours.
+You can now see a GP or other health worker outside normal hours.

-- At another local NHS service - such as a General Practice Hub
+- At ar local NHS service, like a GP Hub

-- Evening Weekday Appointments (Monday to Friday) - 6:30pm to 8pm at a local practice
+- Weekday evenings (Monday to Friday): 6:30pm to 8pm at a local surgery

-- Saturdays Appointments - 8am to 12pm at a local practice
+- Saturdays: 8am to 12pm at a local surgery

-- Sunday and Bank Holiday Appointments - 9am to 12:30pm at a hub in Tonbridge or Maidstone
+- Sundays and Bank Holidays: 9am to 12:30pm in Tonbridge or Maidstone

 Minor Injuries